 Cognitive Behavioral Therapy

-Psychiatric medication is neither a first-choice option nor is it a stand-alone treatment because no medications specifically treat Illness Anxiety Disorder.
-However, they can offer a relief from many of the other symptoms that tend to coincide, such as lack of energy, feeling on-edge, feeling guilty or hopeless, problems with sleep, panic attacks, or irritability.
-These are just some of the dreaded aspects of anxiety and depression so the best medications are anti-depressants like Prozac (fluoxetine), Zoloft (sertraline), and Paxil (paroxetine).
+Psychiatric medication is neither a first-choice option nor is it a stand-alone treatment.
+No medications specifically treat Illness Anxiety Disorder.
+However, they can offer a relief from many of the other symptoms that tend to coincide.
+These might be a lack of energy, feeling on-edge, feeling guilty or hopeless, problems with sleep, panic attacks, or irritability.
+These are also some of the dreaded aspects of anxiety and depression.
+The best medications are anti-depressants like Prozac (fluoxetine), Zoloft (sertraline), and Paxil (paroxetine).

 Managing Illness Anxiety Disorder